Configuring SMTP email destinations

-- Select Enable TLS if the connection with the SMTP server is authenticated and uses TLS/SSL encryption.
+Select Secure if the connection with the SMTP server is authenticated and uses TLS encryption.

-- Specify a Timeout for Sending Email value for sending the message.
+- Specify a Timeout value for sending the message.
 The default is 0, which means that there is no timeout.
 A recommended timeout value is 10 seconds.

-(Optional) You can use filters to modify the data that you are getting from your connection source before it is sent to the destination.
+(Optional) In the Configure Output > Filters section, you can specify filters to modify the data that you are getting from your connection source before it is sent to the destination.